Parsa-Rajabi/CMPT-376/docs/project.md

 - How your design meets the needs of the stakeholders

 ## Details
+- The presentation will submitted as pre-recorded video
-- The presentation must be __ minutes long and will be done as a group
+- The video presentation must be 5 minutes long and will be done as a group
 - The presentation should be engaging and informative
 - Support your presentation with visual easy-to-read slides for each section
   - You're encouraged to be creative with your slides, but ensure they are professional and easy to read